Skysurfer65/Cows/README.md

 (Cheap prices btw, must be an old challenge?!)

-You must atleast have one animal of each and the total number of animals have to be the same as the amount of money you have to spend.
+You must atleast have one animal of each and the total number of animals have to be the same as the amount of money you have to spend and it all has to go even.

 The original quest was to find the number of each animals to get 100 animals for 100 SEK but I've designed it for any integer amount.

 **Example**